 During this workshop we will be staying at the Standing Stones Hotel, three miles from the ferry port at Stromness.
 Set in a stunning location overlooking the Loch of Stenness, the Standing Stones Hotel is a perfect base for our tour, with most locations accessible via an easy 10-20 minute drive over good roads.

 Each guest will enjoy single occupancy of a double en-suite bedroom complete with king sized bed.
 For more information please visit the hotel website.
-(Note: the hotel has recently changed ownership and is soon to launch a new website.
-The current website has not been updated for several years and is therefore out of date!)

 What to Bring